-Landlords looking for the UK’s best buy-to-let areas in 2018 should consider Manchester and mark the Midlands as an area to watch, while commuter towns around London remain some of the best buy-to-let locations.
+Landlords looking for the UK’s best buy-to-let areas in 2019 should consider Colchester and mark Central England as an area to watch, while Northern towns and cities feel the knock-on positive effects of recent investment in Manchester.

 - Do I need landlord insurance?

-LendInvest’s latest buy-to-let index is out, and it makes great reading for landlords looking for the best buy-to-let areas.
+LendInvest’s latest buy-to-let index is out, and it makes interesting reading for landlords looking to expand their portfolios.

 Where are the best buy-to-let areas?